Sparks (band): Inception

 Both Ron and Russell Mael are seen in the audience during the Ronettes' section of the concert film The Big T.N.T.
-Show, filmed in 1966.
-Both attended UCLA, Ron studying cinema and graphic art and Russell, theatre arts and filmmaking.
-Detesting the folk music scene, which they considered "cerebral and sedate and we had no time for that", they developed a particular taste in English bands of the time such as the Who, Syd Barrett's Pink Floyd, the Kinks and the Move, which led to their description of themselves as "Anglophiles".
+Show, filmed in 1965.
+Both attended University of California, Los Angeles (UCLA), Ron studied cinema and graphic art, and Russell studied theatre arts and filmmaking.
+Detesting the folk music scene, which they considered "cerebral and sedate and we had no time for that", they developed a particular taste in English bands of the time such as the Who, Pink Floyd, the Kinks and the Move, which led to their description of themselves as "Anglophiles".

-Their very first recordings were made under the name of "Urban Renewal Project", on January 14, 1967, at the Fidelity Recording Studios in Hollywood.
-Four tracks were recorded with married couple Fred and Ronna Frank, who were close friends of the Maels at the time.
+Their very first recordings were made under the name Urban Renewal Project on January 14, 1967, at the Fidelity Recording Studios in Hollywood, Los Angeles.
+Four tracks were recorded with married couple Fred and Ronna Frank, who were close friends of the Maels.
 Other members of the band were 16-year old drummer Raymond Clayton and 22-year old Harold Zellman on bass guitar.
-Ron was considered the lead guitarist and Russell was the singer.
+Ron was considered the lead guitarist and Russell was the lead vocalist.
 He also played the tambourine and harmonica.
 The songs were pressed on two acetates and have never been released, apart from the track "Computer Girl", which was featured on a CD included with the Japanese semi-biography from 2006 and more widely released on the Past Tense greatest hits album in 2019.
-The other three tracks were entitled "The Windmill", "A Quick Thought" and "As You Like It".
-Of all four songs, "Computer Girl" was the least traditional.
+The other three tracks are: "The Windmill", "A Quick Thought" and "As You Like It".
+Of all four songs, "Computer Girl" is the least traditional.
 Russell plays pan flute on "A Quick Thought".

-Forming Halfnelson, named after a wrestling hold, in 1968, they soon came to the attention of producer Todd Rundgren, at whose urging Albert Grossman signed the band to his Bearsville record label.
-Their debut album was released on Bearsville Records in 1971 with the line-up consisting of college friend Earle Mankey on guitar, Mankey's brother James on bass, Harley Feinstein on drums and Rundgren producing.
+Forming Halfnelson, named after a wrestling hold, in 1968, they soon came to the attention of record producer Todd Rundgren, at whose urging Albert Grossman signed the band to his Bearsville record label.
+Their self-titled debut album was released on Bearsville Records in early 1972 with the line-up consisting of college friend Earle Mankey on guitar, Mankey's brother James on bass guitar, Harley Feinstein on drums and Rundgren producing.
 It sold poorly.
 The Whole Burbank Catalog, a 1972 Warner Brothers $2, 2-LP loss leader sampler included, "Biology II".
-After renaming themselves Sparks in 1972, a play on the Marx Brothers, the album was then re-released by Bearsville Records in 1972 as Sparks.
-The re-issued debut spawned the minor regional hit "Wonder Girl".
+After renaming themselves Sparks in 1972, a play on the Marx Brothers, the album was re-released by Bearsville Records later that year as Sparks, which spawned the minor regional hit "Wonder Girl".

-Their follow-up album, A Woofer in Tweeter's Clothing, led to a tour of the United Kingdom, including a residency at the Marquee Club in London, These London appearances helped them to secure a significant cult following.
+Their follow-up album, A Woofer in Tweeter's Clothing, led to a tour of the United Kingdom, including a residency at the Marquee Club in London, England, These London appearances helped them to secure a significant cult following.